How to get to the Shimanami kaido cycling route. Guide and route information.

 The ferry from Osaka to Ehime, taking people to the Shimanami kaido.

 The ferry lands on the Shikoku side, which means you would start the ride from Imabari and finish in Onomichi.
-If you were planning on heading into Shikoku for more cycling after the Shmanami Kaido, you would need to head to Onomichi and back again.
+If you were planning on heading into Shikoku for more cycling after the ride, you would need to head to Onomichi and back again.
 Depending on time, you could do this over two or three days and really explore the islands and towns in the area.

 For cyclists starting in Onomichi that are going to Osaka after the ride, the ferry is a great option to get back to Osaka.